 These 33,066 persons were part of one of the two MEPS panels for whom data were collected in 2008: Rounds 3, 4, and 5 of Panel 12 or Rounds 1, 2, and 3 of Panel 13.
 Of these persons, 31,262 were assigned a positive person-level weight.
+There were 12,316 families receiving a positive family-level weight.
 The codebook provides both weighted and unweighted frequencies for each variable on the dataset.
-In conjunction with the person-level weight variable (PERWT08P) provided on this file, data for persons with a positive person-level weight can be used to make estimates for the civilian noninstitutionalized U.S. population for 2008.
+In conjunction with the person-level weight variable (PERWT08F)

+provided on this file, data for persons with a positive person-level weight can be used to make estimates for the civilian noninstitutionalized U.S. population for 2008.